LGBTQ rights in South Korea: Public opinion

 A 2019 survey of 500 Korean respondents found that a majority had a favorable view of transgender people, and that they did not violate Korean traditional cultural values.
 Most supported gender-affirming care for trans people, however a majority still agreed that they should not be allowed to serve in the military.

 A 2020 Pew Research Center poll showed that 44% of South Koreans believed society should accept homosexuality.
 South Korea recorded the largest generational gap of the 34 countries surveyed, with 79% of 18–29-year-olds agreeing but only 23% of those aged 50 and over.
 Women (51%), the more educated (51%), those on the left of the political spectrum (67%), and the religiously unaffiliated (60%) were also more likely to agree.

 According to a poll in May 2021, 81% of the respondents said no to the question "Is it fair to fire a worker based on their sexuality?" and 12% said yes.
 In terms of marriage equality, 38% were in favour of same-sex marriage while 52% were against it.

 According to a 2022 survey by the World Values Survey, 79% of South Koreans "would not like to have homosexuals as neighbors".

-In a 2023 Pew Research Center survey, 40% of South Korean respondents supported same-sex marriage while 59% were opposed.
+In a 2023 Pew Research Center survey, 41% of South Korean respondents supported same-sex marriage while 56% were opposed.
 There was an extreme difference in opinion based on the ages of the South Korean respondents.
 While only 32% of South Koreans over the age of 40 supported gay marriage, 58% of South Koreans aged 18–39 supported it.

+A Hankook Research survey of 1,000 South Korean nationals in 2025 put support for legally recognizing same-sex marriage in South Korea at 31%, while 55% of respondents indicated that they oppose (14% stated they were unsure).
+This marked a 5% rise in opposition since Hankook Research's survey on the same issue in 2024 and a 3% drop in support.

+Gallup Korea's "Social Perception of Homosexuality" survey has been tracking South Korean's attitudes regarding same-sex marriage since 2001.
+Its 2025 survey indicated that 58% of South Korean's oppose legalizing same-sex marriage, while 34% support legalizing same-sex marriage.
+Its 2025 survey breakdown by age on support for legalizing same-sex marriage was as follows: